-2. Increase housing supply and housing choices
+2. Increase housing supply and Haousing choices

-- H 2.1 Preserve and increase Evanston's diverse housing choices. - H 2.2 Update zoning regulations to reduce the cost and increase the ease of housing rehabilitation and new construction. - H 2.3 Facilitate the use of new and innovative construction technologies, such as manufactured and modular and streamline plan review, permitting, and inspection processes. - H 2.4 Update live/work and occupational use regulations to allow a wider range of businesses and services. - H 2.5 Streamline zoning approval and entitlement processes, building plan review, permitting, and inspection processes to promote development. - H 2.6 Speed up the entitlement process for developments that highly exceed the percentage of inclusionary units required by the Inclusionary Housing Ordinance. - H 2.7 Update building codes to accommodate more energy- and cost-efficient building designs. - H 2.8 Develop preapproved design plans for accessory dwelling units (ADUs), duplexes, triplexes, cottages, and other neighborhood-scale housing to expedite approval processes and reduce development costs. - H 2.9 Develop an ADU financing and technical assistance program to speed up the development of ADUs that provide income for low- and moderate-income homeowners and income-restricted housing units in high-cost neighborhoods. - H 2.10 Redevelop underused properties to increase the supply of housing that is affordable to low- and moderate-income households and integrate housing into new construction and rehabilitation of City assets. - H 2.11 Prioritize transit-oriented housing development.
+- H 2.1 Preserve and increase Evanston's diverse housing choices within existing zoning and without reducing the supply of single family housing. - H 2.2 Update zoning regulations to reduce the cost and increase the ease of housing rehabilitation and new construction where appropriate and in agreement with neighbors who live within proximity. - H 2.3 Facilitate the use of new and innovative construction technologies, such as manufactured and modular and streamline plan review, permitting, and inspection processes.
+Any current and updated zoning that facilitates modular and manufactured innovative construction needs to be reviewed and revisited to ensure that such structures enhance the liveability and the environment of any given neighborhood. - H 2.4 Update live/work and occupational use regulations to allow a wider range of businesses and services. - H 2.5 Streamline zoning approval and entitlement processes, building plan review, permitting, and inspection processes to promote development. - H 2.6 Speed up the entitlement process for developments that highly exceed the percentage of inclusionary units required by the Inclusionary Housing Ordinance. - H 2.7 Update building codes to accommodate more energy- and cost-efficient building designs. - H 2.8 Develop design guidelines preapproved design plans for accessory dwelling units (ADUs), to help streamline the permitting process. duplexes, triplexes, cottages, and other neighborhood scale housing to expedite approval processes and reduce development costs. - H 2.9 Develop an ADU financing and technical assistance program to speed up the development of ADUs that provide income for low- and moderate-income homeowners and income-restricted housing units in high-cost neighborhoods. - H 2.10 Redevelop underused properties to increase the supply of housing that is affordable to low- and moderate-income households and integrate housing into new construction and